A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \subsection{Trends}

 We remark on some general trends based on the previous survey of local and distributed systems.

 In terms of local systems, earlier approaches were based on underlying relational stores given that their implementations were already mature when interest began to coalesce around developing RDF stores.
 Thus, many of these earlier stores could be differentiated in terms of the relational schema (triple table, vertical partitioning, property tables, etc.) used to represent and encode RDF graphs.
 Systems that came later tended to rather build custom native storage solutions, optimizing for specific characteristics of RDF in terms of its graph structure, its fixed arity, etc.; relating to the fixed arity, for example, native stores began to develop complete indexes, by default, that would allow efficient lookups for any triple pattern possible.
 Also, many engines began to optimize for star-joins, which are often used to reconstruct $n$-ary relations from RDF graphs.
-Engines would soon start to explore graph-inspired storage and indexing techniques, including structural indexes, compressed adjacency lists, etc. A more recent trend -- likely following developments in terms of hardware -- has been an increased focus on in-memory stores using compact representations.
-Another recent development has been the application of worst-case optimal join algorithms for evaluating basic graph patterns, replacing traditional pairwise join techniques from the database literature.
+Engines would soon start to explore graph-inspired storage and indexing techniques, including structural indexes, compressed adjacency lists, etc. A more recent trend -- likely following developments in terms of hardware -- has been an increased focus on in-memory stores using compact representations and compressed tensor-based representations of graphs that enable GPU-based hardware acceleration.
+Another recent development has been the application of worst-case optimal join algorithms for evaluating basic graph patterns, as well as techniques for translating queries into operations from linear algebra that can be efficiently evaluated on GPUs.